 Is coffee your passion?
 Have you wondered what it might take to open a drive-through kiosk, or your personalized version of a Starbuck’s cafe?
 Where do you begin?
 By reading and researching what others like you have done to turn their business idea into reality.

-We’ve grouped the following resources together as a starting point for your research into what it would take to start your own coffee shop/cafe business.
-In addition to the free content (such as sample coffee shop business plans that you can read in full online), you will also find links for additional tools and products to help you move from the “where do I begin?” research step to the “how do I get started?” step — when you’re ready.
+We’ve grouped the following resources together as a starting point for your research into what it would take to start your own coffee shop or cafe business.
+In addition to the free content (such as sample coffee shop business plans that you can read in full online), you will also find links for additional tools and products to help you move from the “Where do I begin?” research step to the “How do I get started?” step—when you’re ready.

 The JavaNet Internet Cafe was a true visionary business sample plan when it was written, and the number of cafes with this similar idea confirms it was an idea ahead of its time.
 Get inspired.

 Religious Coffeeshop Business Plan (Full Plan Online)

 The Inspirational Grounds sample business plan describes how the religious coffee shop combined selling specialty coffee drinks, food, religious books and music to promote non-denominational Christian fellowship in a welcoming atmosphere.

 Cafe Bistro Coffeehouse Business Plan (Full Plan Online)

 The Watertower Cafe sample business plan describes how the cafe will establish itself as a “destination” of choice to the many residents of the greater Atlanta metropolitan area, as well as numerous out-of-town visitors by providing affordable high-quality food, coffee-based products, and entertainment.